Increase the life of CDs and DVDs

 • Make sure you do not accidentally insert the disc upside down !.

-• Carefully clean the data side with alcohol to remove grease from the fingers and dust.
+• Carefully clean the side of the data with alcohol to remove grease from fingerprints and dust.

 • Try reading the disc on a different player.
 The laser on your device reading this data may be defective or dirty, or a different player may be able to read the CD, DVD, or Blu-ray.